-Trying to find lenders that do consider buy to let mortgages for first time buyers can seem like a minefield.
+That said, lenders do offer buy to let mortgages for first-time buyers under certain circumstances.
+Trying to find suitable lenders can also prove difficult.
 If you approach an unsuitable lender, it can result in you being declined.
-Not only is this a waste of your time and money, but can also hamper your credit report.
+Not only is this a waste of your time and money, but can also damage your credit score.

-Don’t worry, our specialist advisors are here to help you every step of the way.
-With knowledge of the entire UK mortgage market, we’re able to approach suitable lenders.
-Applying to the right lender from the offset is vital in making your mortgage application a success.
 Buying your first property is an experience in itself, so we’d highly recommend having an advisor on board.
-Our specialists can find you the best deals possibly available and clarify anything you don’t quite understand.Enquire Now
+Our specialists can find you the best deals available and clarify anything you don’t quite understand.Enquire Now

-As a first time buyer, using a mortgage to purchase a home first is usually the norm.
+It’s usually the norm for first-time buyers to purchase their own home before becoming a landlord.
 Once you’ve got your first mortgage, securing a buy to let mortgage can be easier.
 This is because lenders can see your mortgage conduct and whether or not payments have been made on time.

 Purchasing a buy to let property can be a great investment, but being a landlord entails a lot of responsibility.
 Having the knowledge and experience of owning your own home first, can provide you with an invaluable insight into what you may encounter as a landlord.